 If the cost of staging is recouped in the sale (and perhaps much more) then your time has been well spent.
 But even if you lose a few thousand dollars by improving the property and because of that you get a successful or faster sale, then you still have achieved a worthwhile outcome.

-Most people won’t attend to the finer points of property presentation so therefore if you do, then you will gain a competitive advantage over the less prepared property sellers, regardless of whether they are private sales or agent sales.
+Most people won’t attend to the finer points of property presentation.
+If you do, you’ll gain a competitive advantage over less prepared property sellers, regardless of whether they’re private sales or agent sales.

-Remember, houses sell houses, so make sure your property is putting its best foot forward!
+Remember, houses sell houses, so make sure your property puts its best foot forward!